If you read about the delicious ice cream shops in Korea, then you might have gotten inspired to head out and give them a try.

-Korean Ice Cream #6: Binggeure Cham Bunggeo Ssamankho
+Korean Ice Cream #6: Binggeure Cham Bungeo Ssamanko

-This fish-shaped ice cream sandwich has vanilla ice cream and red bean syrup as its filling.
+This Korean fish ice cream sandwich has vanilla ice cream and red bean syrup as its filling.
 You have perhaps seen the popular fish-shaped red bean treats sold at street vendors all over Korea.
 Now you can get the ice cream version at any convenience store as well!

 This is the perfect option for those who don’t want to miss out on the trend.
-It’s a delicious ice cream eating experience, but some might not be big fans of red bean syrup.
-This is because the flavor of the syrup, with consistency closer to that of jam, doesn’t have a strong taste of red bean in it.
+It’s a delicious ice cream-eating experience, but some might not be big fans of red bean syrup.
+This is because the flavor of the syrup, with a consistency closer to that of jam, doesn’t have a strong taste of red bean in it.